 Bill Grant MP (Con, Ayr, Carrick and Cumnock) asked what advantage an inquiry would have to which Brown responded that the UK had an excellent basis of research but that it needed to turn that into economic benefit through the implementation of new technology.

 Dr Nicola Patron, Synthetic Biology Group Leader at the Earlham Institute, informed the committee that biotechnologies had significant potentials for agricultural and industry.
-She said that biotechnologies could produce stronger crops and crop yields without the need for chemicals and pesticides.
+She said that biotechnologies could produce stronger crops and crop yields without the need for chemicals and pesticides, only natural pest control services.

 Genome editing meant that small targeted changes to a plant’s DNA had huge benefits with minimum cost and time.
 However, she raised concerns that the process was still regulated under GMO regulations though the process was completely different.
 That was stifling the sector and innovation that could be economically and socially beneficial.
 She asked the committee to conduct a review into the regulations.